hyperion-ml/hyperion/README.md

 git clone https://github.com/hyperion-ml/hyperion.git
 ```

-- You can choolse to install hyperion in the environment
+- You can choose to install hyperion in the environment
 ```bash
 cd hyperion
 pip install -e .